djstein/openshift-django-guide/README.md

-# RedHat OpenShift Django Deployment Guide
+# RedHat OpenShift Version 2 - Django Deployment Guide

 __WARNING: CURRENTLY THIS IS NOT PRODUCTION READY !!!UPDATES COMING!!!__

-Using Django 1.10 and Python 2.7
+Using Django 1.10 and Python 2.7 on OpenShift v2

 # Contents
 1. [Introduction](#Introduction)